1. Introduction to Work Hours and Overtime Regulations

 7.2 Internship Programs

-Internships offer valuable experience to young professionals, yet their work hours are regulated too, to ensure a fair balance.
+Internships provide valuable experience for young professionals, but their work hours are also regulated to ensure a fair balance.

 Interns in Romania typically work standard hours, similar to regular employees.
 However, they are often given more flexibility, especially if they are still studying.
 The duration of internships is usually limited to 720 hours within a 12-month period.